9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 -   A few utility functions providing Haskell implementations of familiar Unix shell commands.

-Let\'s try out the new shell features.
-First, let\'s make sure that the command we used in the previous example still works.
-Then, let\'s try it using a more shell-like syntax.
+Let's try out the new shell features.
+First, let's make sure that the command we used in the previous example still works.
+Then, let's try it using a more shell-like syntax.

 ``` screen